rrainey/tempo/README.md

 ## Enclosure

-The enclosure is designed to be SLA printable.
+The enclosures are designed to be SLA printable.
 I print using a MakerBot Replicator 2 with Cura 5.3.1 as the slicer.
 Print resolution set to 0.15mm.

 The PCBs are secured to the enclosure using M2.5 brass inserts and screws.
 The inserts are heat-inserted into the bottom shell using a soldering iron after printing.

 ### PCB Notes

-This board was created using KiCad 7.0.
-In order to get the header alignment between the two board as acccurate as possible, I imported the [SparkFun STM32 Thing Plus](https://github.com/sparkfun/STM32_Thing_Plus) GitHub project to use its PCB layout.
+Both boards were created using KiCad 7.0.
+In peakick, in order to get the header alignment with the parent board as acccurate as possible, I imported the [SparkFun STM32 Thing Plus](https://github.com/sparkfun/STM32_Thing_Plus) GitHub project to use its PCB layout.

 I prefer 1 oz.
 Copper with ENIG finish.
 I ordered the V1 PCB from OSHPark and stencils from OSH as well.